ying-tang/help-documentation/_neutron/vpn-vlan-directlink.md

    * Your remote-site VPN endpoint

-* If you bring your own floating IP (BYOFIP) to the IBM Bluemix Private Cloud, and want to connect to the cloud instances over the BYOFIP network from your customer site, a tunnel must be establised by the IBM Bluemix Private Cloud personnel between the BYOFIP network and the cloud instance.
+* If you bring your own floating IP (BYOFIP) to the IBM Bluemix Private Cloud, and want to connect to the cloud instances over the BYOFIP network from your customer site, a tunnel must be established by the IBM Bluemix Private Cloud personnel between the BYOFIP network and the cloud instance.
 Open a support ticket and provide the following information:

    * The floating IP that you would like to bring
    * Your remote-site VPN endpoint